wb-gs507938/mysql/intl.en-US/Quick Start for MySQL/Scale instances/Read-only instance/Manage read-only instances.md

 2. Select the region where the target read-only instance is located.
 3. Click the ID of the target read-only instance to enter its management interface.

-    **Note:** On the Instance List page, the instance ID marked with an R indicates the read-only instance, as shown in the following figure.
+    **Note:** On the Instances page, the instance ID marked with an R indicates a read-only instance, as shown in the following figure.

     ![](http://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/7828/2634_en-US.png)